What is UnderStack?

 System Division

-A fully deployed UnderStack is divided into three distinct parts, or clusters, that are referred to in the documentation as:
+A fully deployed UnderStack is divided into three distinct parts, or clusters,

 - Management